 When you plan the visit of the Almudena Cathedral, this can not only be limited to access to the interior of the temple, but you will also have the opportunity to see other notable corners.

-In addition to the temple, you can visit the cathedral museum, access the summit and its main façade to see beautiful panoramic views of Madrid, and you can also go to the neo-romanesque crypt which occupies the lower part of the cathedral.
+In addition to the temple, you can visit the cathedral museum, access the dome and its main façade to see beautiful panoramic views of Madrid, and you can also go to the neo-romanesque crypt which occupies the lower part of the cathedral.

 To make the most of your visit to the Almudena Cathedral, I advise you the following route.